Nelzouki22/nterview/Home.md

 2. Given stock prices for number of days  [BuySellStockProfit.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/array/BuySellStockProfit.java)
    * Buy sell stock once to maximize profit
    * Buy sell stocks any number of times to maximum profit
+3. Given an array of elements check if elements in the array are consecutive or not. - [CheckIfArrayElementsAreConsecutive.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/array/CheckIfArrayElementsAreConsecutive.java)
+5. Not testin